algolia/tech-writing-guidelines/guidelines/general-guidelines.md

 - Should be focused on one purpose - to treat a full subject, to teach someone how to do something, explain a concept
 - Should not do too much
 - Should know its purpose, stick to it, and should know the limits of how much to include and whether the page needs to be divided into 2 or more

-## Organization of Content

-### Not Disjointed

-- Content should be well-organized
-- Information should not be scattered across too many different pages
-- A single page should have a clear purpose and achieve that purpose without requiring a user to go elsewhere